GSA/digitalgov.gov/content/about/style-guide.md

 Additionally, where possible:

 * Avoid using gendered pronouns; instead, use they or their.
-* Avoid age-related descriptions of people unless absolutely necessary for the content; in those cases, try using older people or older person—instead of elderly or senior.
+* Avoid age-related descriptions of people unless absolutely necessary for the content; in those cases, try using `older people` or `older person` &mdash; instead of *elderly* or *senior*.

-See the **18F Content Guide** for more on inclusive language: https://content-guide.18f.gov/inclusive-language/
+See the **18F Content Guide** for more on inclusive language: https://content-guide.18f.gov/inclusive-language/.

 ## Grammar and spelling